Particular/docs.particular.net/nservicebus/vscode.md

 reviewed: 2018-08-01
 ---

-This article describes how to configure [Visual Studio Code](https://code.visualstudio.com/) (or "VSCode") to build an NServiceBus solution with multiple projects and debug multiple endpoints simultaneously.
+This article describes how to configure [Visual Studio Code](https://code.visualstudio.com/) (or "VS Code") to build an NServiceBus solution with multiple projects and debug multiple endpoints simultaneously.

-NServiceBus 7 and above is designed to run on .NET Core, which means instead of using Visual Studio as an IDE, users can use the cross-platform VSCode application to build systems with NServiceBus.
+NServiceBus 7 and above is designed to run on .NET Core, which means instead of using Visual Studio as an IDE, users can also use the cross-platform VS Code application to build systems with NServiceBus.

-While Visual Studio contains specific support for .NET projects, VSCode is a more lightweight editor for any language, so some configuration is necessary for VSCode to know how to build and debug .NET projects.
+While Visual Studio contains specific support for .NET projects, VS Code is a more lightweight editor for any language, so some configuration is necessary for VS Code to know how to build and debug .NET projects.
 Because NServiceBus projects typically involve running multiple startup projects to test multiple endpoints simultaneously, a little extra configuration is needed.

 ## Prerequisities

 * This article assumes knowledge of NServiceBus solutions.
-* VSCode must have the [C# for Visual Studio Code (powered by OmniSharp)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) extension installed.
+* VS Code must have the [C# for Visual Studio Code (powered by OmniSharp)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) extension installed.

-## VSCode configuration files
+## Configuration files

-The build and debug system in VSCode is controlled by two files located in a `.vscode` directory at the project root:
+The build and debug system in VS Code is controlled by two files located in a `.vscode` directory at the project root:

 * _{Project Root}_
     * `.vscode/`